SunnyCrockett/Sungrow-SHx-Inverter-Modbus-Home-Assistant/dashboards/HACS_Charger/README.md

 --> A new dashboard with the Name "Charger" was created

 Open Dashboard and paste the content of the provided dashboard.yaml file
-- Open the newly creadet dashboard "Charger" (left side of HA)
+- Open the newly created dashboard "Charger" (left side of HA)
 - Click on the "three dots" on the top right corner and select "Edit Dashboard"
 - Move the slider and start with an empty dashboard
 - Click "Take Control"